In this post:

 There’s a long list of dialer ‘types’.

-A power dialer offer a simple kind of outbound dialing.
+A power dialer offers a simple kind of outbound dialing.

 In most cases, an adaptive dialer offers the same functionality as a predictive dialer.